maintenance

 • Button combo: 1-Cup + 2-Cup + Power

-• Clean monthly or when prompted
+• Clean monthly or when the light triggers

 Barista Pro (BES878)

-• Similar process to Express
+• Same basic process as Express

-• Digital display may show cleaning prompts
+• Digital display sometimes shows cleaning prompts

 Barista Express Impress